 For divers, take a boat ride into the sea, and explore what lies below the emerald waters.
 There are plenty of PADI-authorized operators in the area for a safe and memorable experience.
 Don’t forget your underwater camera!

 10. Climb Bai Tho Mountain

 Rock climbing is one of the most appealing activities to do in Halong Bay!
 The hills are alive and ready for rock climbers.
-Imagine seeing one of the Natural Wonders of the World from atop of one of those rock formations!
+Imagine seeing one of the Natural Wonders of the World from atop one of those rock formations!

 Bai Tho Mountain or Poem Mountain is the mountain of choice, standing at 200 meters tall, it is located in the heart of Halong city.
-This mountain is quite special: half of its foothills rove over the land, and the other half are immersed in the ocean.
+This mountain is quite special: half of its foothills rove over the land, and the other half is immersed in the ocean.

 Its peak is an ideal location for you to admire the entirety of the bay and the city from above, and it is well worth the hike.
 Find out how to get to the best viewpoint.

 For more details, check out our article on Bai Tho Mountain: discover Ha Long from the top!

 Budding landscape photographers head to the Sunworld Amusement Park in their droves.
 It offers one of the best all-embracing views of the UNESCO Site.
 The big attraction is the Queen’s Cable Car from which panoramic views abound.
 It actually holds a couple of Guinness World Records: the biggest reversible aerial tramway capable of carrying up to 230 passengers, and the highest cable car at a height of 188.88 meters.